tayganr/lakehouse/modules/module01c.md

 <div align="right"><a href="#module-01c---dimension-table-incremental-load-scd-type-2">↥ back to top</a></div>

 ## 14. Data flow (Join - joinMaxSurrogateKey)

+[Join](https://docs.microsoft.com/azure/data-factory/data-flow-join) will combine data from two streams, the output will include all columns from both sources based on a join condition.
+In this step, we will combine all the columns from the left stream `addTempKey`, with all the columns from the right stream `maxSurrogateKey`.

 1. Click the **[+]** icon to the right of `addTempKey`, under **Multiple inputs/outputs** select **Join**